aymerick/kowa-themes/README.md

 # kowa-themes

-All themes for kowa, the static website manager
+All available themes for [kowa](https://github.com/aymerick/kowa), the static website manager.

+See <https://github.com/aymerick/kowa> for more informations.